trek-view/basecamp/_posts/2020-09-18-playing-with-mapillary-api.md

 Unlike the features endpoint, the object detections endpoint contains coordinates of the image detection (where object is in the photo), but not the specific location of the detected object on a map.

-If I wanted to filter only images belonging to partipants of the mapping party I could also use the parameter `usernames=`.
+If I wanted to filter only images belonging to participants of the mapping party I could also use the parameter `usernames=`.
 Or should they all belong to the Mapillary Trek View organisation (they do), I could use the parameter `organization_keys=`.

+### Seasonal vegetation

 It's a truly beautiful place in the late-summer to visit, with the leaves still in full bloom.